-Demand planning is the supply chain management process of forecasting demand so that products can be reliably delivered and customers are always satisfied.
+Demand planning is the supply chain management process of forecasting demand so products can be reliably delivered and customers remain satisfied.
 Effective demand planning can improve the accuracy of revenue forecasts, align inventory levels with peaks and troughs in demand, and enhance profitability for a particular channel or product.

 Demand planners keep an eye on internal and external factors that could impact demand, such as labor force issues, natural disasters, weather patterns, and news events or other influences.
 Gathering information from all possible sources is the best way to generate an accurate forecast and ensure integration with the supply forecast to efficiently meet customer demand.

 The market can shift on a dime and demand plans needs to move at the speed of the changing market.
 If demand plans can’t be adjusted with agility, companies could end up with stock-outs and unhappy customers, or warehouses full of unused inventory, unhappy finance managers, and millions of dollars in wasted capital.